mekkablue/Glyphs-Scripts/README.md

 * **Travel Tracker:** Finds interpolations in which points travel more than they should, i.e., can find wrongly hooked-up asterisks and slashes.
 The results are incomplete, and usually have many false positives, but it sometimes finds cases that the Shapeshifter script misses. *Needs Vanilla.*
 * **Variation Interpolator:** Creates a user-defined number of glyph variations with a user-defined suffix, containing interpolations between the layers and their respective backgrounds.
 Overwrites glyphs with same name.
 Similar to Pablo Impallari’s SimplePolator.
 Useful for e.g. length variants of Devanagari Matra, see José Nicolás Silva Schwarzenberg’s sample video: <https://www.youtube.com/watch?v=QDbaUlHifBc>. *Needs Vanilla.*
 * * **Other > Lines by Master:** Reduplicates your edit text across masters, will add one line per master in Edit view.
 Careful, ignores everything after the first newline.
 Intended for adding a keyboard in System Preferences.
-* * **Other > Show masters of next/previous glyph:** Allows you to step through one glyph after another, but with all masters.
+* * **Other > Show Masters of Next/Previous Glyph:** Allows you to step through one glyph after another, but with all masters.
 Combines the show next/previous glyph function (fn+left/right) with the *Edit > Show All Masters* function.
 Handy for attaching a keyboard shortcut in System Preferences.
-* * **Other > Show next/previous instance:** Jumps to next/previous instance in the preview section of the current Edit tab.
+* * **Other > Show Next/Previous Instance:** Jumps to next/previous instance in the preview section of the current Edit tab.
 Handy for attaching a keyboard shortcut in System Preferences.

 ## Kerning